These were their 3 most common causes and, more importantly, their most effective treatment for inner ankle pain.

 Cause 1: Tibialis Posterior Tendinopathy

-If the muscle isn’t performing its task, either due to weakness or another deficit, it will rapidly stretch the tendon which wraps around the inside of the ankle.
+If the muscle isn’t performing its task, either due to weakness or another deficit such as a tendon split (we explain what that looks like here), it will rapidly stretch the tendon which wraps around the inside of the ankle.

 Best treatment for Tibialis Posterior Tendinopathy